w495/bulk-video-converter/README.md

 ```

-### Conversion to several files
+### Conversion to several videos

-If you want to get several files from one source you should describe
+If you want to get several videos from one source you should describe
 several profiles in the config.
 For example, let we use profiles from
 [H.264 web video encoding tutorial with FFmpeg.](https://www.virag.si/2012/01/web-video-encoding-tutorial-with-ffmpeg-0-9/)